vpelss/Sokobond_JS/README.md

 I still use tables, as they work better than pure DIV / CSS on game grids.
 CSS, pthuey!

-Please do not distribute the original Sokobond game puzzles without the original authors of Sokobond consent.
-Please support the game designers by purchasing their software. https://www.sokobond.com/
+Please do not distribute the original Sokobond game puzzles without the authors consent.
+Please support the game designers by purchasing their software.
+See:
+https://www.sokobond.com/